 On several occasions I have praised Scandinavian filmmakers for their ingenious ways of portraying youthful life (most recently in the review of the 2002 film from Finland Changes/Muutoksii).
 The Liverpool Goalie is no exception.
 Having previously demonstrated his ability to direct young actors in the 2006 TV Series Gutta Boys (highly recommended for any fan of the Coming-of-Age genre), Andresen’s directing is still quite refreshing, helping a young cast deliver natural performances, as opposed to the over-rehearsed and stilted ones that plague many films featuring young, amateur actors.

 And yet, while the acting is excellent, it’s the visual effects and the editing that makes The Liverpool Goalie an absolute joy to watch.
-From the very first scene (and actually even during the opening credits) one is exposed to an original, brightly colored and energetic manner of storytelling.
+From the very first scene (and even during the opening credits), one is exposed to an original, brightly colored, and energetic manner of storytelling.
 It might be dark humor with a tint of sarcasm, yet the viewer will hardly be able to wipe a smile off his face once the story gets going.

 A story as quirky as its protagonist, yet terrific in showcasing the inner world of an adolescent boy.
 To some viewers, Jo’s fantasies and ideas about life might seem a bit wicked and funky, but most people will probably recall having similar thoughts at that age (nostalgia striking back).
 Or, if the viewer is younger (it’s a kid-oriented film after all), he will probably identify with like situations in his own life.

-First-love, friendship, bullying, self-acceptance and respect – characteristics of many Coming-of-Age films.
+First-love, friendship, bullying, self-acceptance, and respect are characteristics of many Coming-of-Age films.
 But, fear not.
 The Liverpool Goalie lacks clichés and is great fun to watch.